 Taking it one step further, you need to explore what happens when people work differently than scheduled.
 Maybe a case took longer than expected so the physician leaves late.
 Maybe it was a slow night and some departments sent providers home earlier than scheduled.

 In these cases, you can easily wind up with inaccurate data on how much time is required for different cases and how many providers are needed to staff each department.
-When the proper data are available and accessible, however, you can make strategic decisions confidently.
+However, when the proper data is available and accessible, you can make strategic decisions confidently.
 For instance, you can alter your schedules based on how long different cases actually take.
 You can change your staffing model for different departments based on how many people you need at different times.
 You can track compensation by cost center and see which areas cost the most to run and where you could improve.

-The right data in the right hands at the right time is the key to reducing operating costs in any healthcare organization.
+The right data in the right hands at the right time is the key to reducing operating costs in healthcare organizations.

 Reduce Staffing Costs in Healthcare with Better Data

-Staffing costs do not need to exist as an uncontrollable factor in healthcare budgets.
+Staffing costs do not need to exist as an uncontrollable factor in reducing operating costs in healthcare budgets.
 By pulling the data together and putting it in the hands of those who need it, major aspects of labor costs can be brought under control.